 - Cornflour Note: If using cornflour and refrigerating leftovers, when you reheat, the curry may appear a bit gelatinous, but once its heated that will disappear and you’ll be left with delicious thick rich curry.

 - Spice Level: This is a medium curry, so it has a bit of heat to it.
-To make it less spicy, remove the seeds from the green chillies, and halve the amount of black pepper and chilli powder
+To make it less spicy, remove the seeds from the green chilies, and halve the amount of black pepper and chili powder

-- More Spicy: If you like it hot, add additional green chillies.
+- More Spicy: If you like it hot, add additional green chilies.

 - Storage: This curry freezes well.
 Portion out into serving sized containers with a lid, label and date the containers and they’ll keep in the freezer for 3 months.